Created by: Joss Whedon || Written by: Joss Whedon, Tim Minear, Jane Espenson, Drew Z. Greenberg, Ben Edlund, Jose Molina, Cheryl Cain, Brett Matthews

 If you are like I was and are on the fence about Whedon’s labor of love, take it from me — a long-time Whedon-doubter (and to some extent, still am at times) — Firefly is worth the investment.
 It’s only fourteen episodes long, and combined with its followup feature-film, Serenity (2005, review forthcoming), it’s more like an extended miniseries than an completed TV series.
 If movies are rough equivalents of short-stories and long-running television shows more akin to novels, then Firefly is like a novella.
 It’s got some meat to it and it’s a great story with even better characters, yet you wish the author had the resources or permission to extend the story a good 200 pages (or 30 episodes ).

 In the end, while I regret that I ended up watching only one television series over my final undergraduate winter break, I’m glad I picked the right one.
-Firefly is flawed, no question about it, but it’s a great show that deserved far better treatment than it got.
+Firefly is flawed, no question about it, but it’s a great show that deserved far better treatment than it received.